 - Review of John Barrell, The Spirit of Despotism: Invasions of Privacy in the 1790s, in Romanticism, 13.2 (2007), 189-191.

 "Draw New Mischief"

 In 2017, I curated an exhibition with the Royal Shakespeare Company entitled "Draw New Mischief: 250 years of Shakespeare and Political cartoons".
 The exhibition ran from February to October 2017 at the Royal Shakespeare Theatre, Stratford-upon-Avon, with a version of it then transferring to the Barbican, London, until January 2018.
-It will featured cartoons inspired by Shakespeare's plays from the eighteenth century to the present day.
-In conjunction with the RSC's season of Shakespeare's Roman plays, we also commissioning five cartoonists to respond to current affairs using Titus Andronicus, Julius Caesar, Antony and Cleopatra, and Coriolanus.
+It featured cartoons inspired by Shakespeare's plays from the eighteenth century to the present day.
+In conjunction with the RSC's season of Shakespeare's Roman plays, we also commissioned five cartoonists to respond to current affairs using Titus Andronicus, Julius Caesar, Antony and Cleopatra, and Coriolanus.

 Media coverage of the exhibition:

 - I discussed the exhibition of BBC Radio 3's Free Thinking (21/2/17) with cartoonists Lorna Miller and Kevin "KAL" Kallaugher and MP Jess Phillips.
 You can listen to this episode here.